Pelosi: Confederate symbols ‘have to go’ from Capitol, bases

 But it’s up to the states to determine which of their historical figures to display.
 Jefferson Davis, a former U.S. senator from Mississippi who was president of the Confederate States of America, is represented by one of two statues from that state.
 Pelosi noted that Davis and Confederate Vice President Alexander Stephens, whose statue comes from Georgia, “were charged with treason against the United States.”

-But no senators on the panel flatly opposed the plan.
-The new commission will be made up of eight members, four from the Defense Department, and four from both parties in the Senate.
+The new commission will be made up of eight members, four from the Defense Department and four from both parties in the Senate.

+Associated Press Writers Lisa Mascaro and Laurie Kellman contributed to this report.